Healthy Living Conditions Promote Holistic Health and General Well-Being Among Residents.

 Since its beginnings in 2020, the global pandemic has caused people general concern about their overall health and about how their physical and mental wellness might be affected by conditions in their living spaces.
 How can you make your rental units into places that are healthy and safe?
 According to Harvard’s Annual Review of Public Health, the areas where people work and live influence their health.
 A healthy residence promotes holistic health and general well-being, and a poorly maintained one contributes to ill health, including chronic disease, respiratory problems, and physical injuries.

 Poor indoor air quality places your tenants at greater risk for serious health difficulties.
 A majority of Americans spend most of their time indoors, which is why eliminating potential interior air quality hazards and controlling related risk factors is essential to maintaining good management/tenant relations.
 Monitoring indoor air quality is a necessary first step to avoid the several adverse effects related to excessive humidity.
-Excessive humidity can make your property a breeding ground for mold, mildew, and pollutants that can cause inconvenience, discomfort, and disease for your tenants, and cosmetic and even irreversible structural damage to your multi family unit.
+Excessive humidity levels can make your property a breeding ground for mold, mildew, and pollutants that can cause inconvenience, discomfort, and disease for your tenants, and cosmetic and even irreversible structural damage to your multi family unit.
 Approximately 20% of homes globally are affected by some imbalance of humidity that negatively affects living conditions.

 Ideal Humidity Levels

 The Building Science Corporation found that 70% or higher humidity levels can, over time, severely damage structures.
-The Mayo Clinic suggests an ideal relative humidity level at home for health and comfort should be between 30% and 50%, range.
+The Mayo Clinic suggests an ideal relative indoor humidity level at home for health and comfort should be between 30% and 50%, range.
 With these things in mind, your rental property’s ideal humidity level will also depend on seasonal changes and on the relative humidity and outdoor temperatures in your locale.

 Damp, humid summer months can put your MFU property at risk– seasonal swelling and distortion of door and window frames increase wear and tear on these components, wood floors and cabinet doors and drawers can permanently warp and twist, and structurally damaging mold and mildew can develop quickly in basements and other areas of the property during this time.